Willamette River Crossing Project

 • Construction begins – Q4 2023

-• Including the work at The Fields Park through 2024
+• Including partial closure of The Fields Park

 • Onshore East Side Construction – 2023 - 2025